thdngan/palaeo/content/posts/sampling and quantization.md

 ---
-title: "Sampling and Quantization in Image Processing"
+title: Sampling and Quantization in Image Processing
 date: 2022-04-15
 tags:
   - notebook
-- image processing
+  - image-processing
 ---
 *Images mentioned in this post are from Digital Image Processing (3rd edition), by Rafael C. Gonzalez, Richard E. Woods.
 I don't have the permission to use them here.*